OpenTPCast/Docs/guides/ROUTER.md

 1. Click Save to apply the changes.

 ## Using A Different Router
 Alternatively, using a more reliable router to overcome poor connection or bandwidth issues exhibited by the stock TPCast router may be an option.
-The following routers have been tested with the OpenTPCast upgrade and have shown to provide substantial improvements to tracking reliability over the stock TPCast router:
+The following routers have been tested by community members with the OpenTPCast upgrade and have shown to work as suitable replacements to the TPCast router:
 - Asus RT-AC68U
+- D-Link AC1750
+- Linksys WRT1900ACS